Follow This Link: How Well Do You Know Link Jargon?

 The receiving website benefits too.
 Its popularity increases as it gains more backlinks, and Google’s PageRank ranking algorithm uses this quantity when determining how to rank pages on a Search Engine Results Page.
 Yup, the popular ones are listed higher.

 Not only that, but research done by Reboot Online shows that websites without outgoing links rank lower than websites with outgoing links.
-Follow This Link.
+Follow This Link for details about this study.

 There are many more benefits to backlinking, and this article by SEO Chatter discusses the benefits of backlinks in more depth.
-Follow This Link.
+Follow This Link for the SEO Chatter article.

-Backlinking is a huge aspect in marketing, and a hotly debated topic with Google’s odd input, or lack thereof, only muddying the waters.
+Backlinking is a huge aspect in marketing, and a hotly debated topic with Google’s odd input, or lack thereof, often muddying the waters.

 However, on the other side of the coin are owners of what could be called authority sites, and even some SEO experts who are against backlinking.